 Client:

 {↑} We renamed the building to BLOK, from its original name of 1 Castle Park.

-{↓} Copywriting: We worked on tone of voice, and writing for all marketing materials including a set of punchy headlines eulogising the benefits for potential tenants of the building.
+{↓} Copywriting: We developed the tone of voice and crafted all marketing communications, including a set of punchy headlines that highlight the benefits of the building for prospective tenants.

 {↑} Supporting typeface Neue Haas Grotesk.

-{→} Branded marketing materials utilising BLOK Brut Sans ensured a cohesive look across all touchpoints.
+{→} Branded marketing materials, set in BLOK Brut Sans, ensure a cohesive identity across all touchpoints.

 {↑} Logo animaton.

-{←} Brochure spread: The place where the visual and written identity comes together to tell the story of the building and its facilities.
+{←} Brochure spread: where visual and written identity converge to tell the story of the building and its amenities.

-{→} We produced a full icon set for use within the building and for marketing materials.
-The construction of the icons uses the core DNA of the BLOK logotype (BLOK Brut Sans) ensuring further consistency.
+{→} We developed a comprehensive icon set for use throughout the building and across marketing materials.
+Each icon is constructed using the core DNA of the BLOK logotype (BLOK Brut Sans), ensuring a consistent and unified visual language.

+Client: